Abdul-Mujeeb-Khan/Project-Web-Design-Agency/README.md

 1. Made using only HTML and CSS
 2. BEM (Block Element Modifier) implementation
 3. CSS Best practices used for efficiency such as separation of concerns
+4. Semantic HTML used for SEO
-4. DRY (Don’t Repeat Yourself) implementation
+5. DRY (Don’t Repeat Yourself) implementation
-5. Object-Oriented CSS used
+6. Object-Oriented CSS used
-6. CSS Variables used for Custom Properties
+7. CSS Variables used for Custom Properties
-7. Transformations and transitions used for a Dynamic Frontend
+8. Transformations and transitions used for a Dynamic Frontend
+9. Image Sprites for Better performance and reduced HTTP requests
-8. Responsive on different devices
+10. Responsive on different devices
-9. Minimalistic approach
+11. Minimalistic approach
-10. Modern Design

 ## **Development Process:**